I-Hadjifrangiskou/Quant-Portfolio-Project/README.md

 ### Results

 - All three factor strategies were evaluated using cumulative returns.
 Possible extensions include Sharpe ratios and drawdowns.
-- The combination of momentum and VRP outperformed the individual strategies in this dataset, showing the value of multi-factor integration.

 #### Strategy Performance Plots